Plan to write about GSTC? Here are the basics

 The GSTC in 4 paragraphs

-The Global Sustainable Tourism Council® (GSTC) establishes and manages global sustainable standards, known as the GSTC Criteria.
-There are four sets: Destination Criteria for public policy-makers and destination managers, Industry Criteria for hotels and tour operators, GSTC MICE Criteria for Venues, Event Organizers and Events & Exhibitions, and Attraction Criteria for tourist attractions such as theme parks, museums, and national parks.
+The Global Sustainable Tourism Council® (GSTC) establishes and manages global sustainable standards, known as the GSTC Standards (formerly known as GSTC Criteria).
+There are four sets: Destination Standard for public policy-makers and destination managers, Industry Standards for hotels and tour operators, GSTC MICE Standard for Venues, Event Organizers and Events & Exhibitions, and Attraction Standard for tourist attractions such as theme parks, museums, and national parks.
 They are the result of a worldwide effort to develop a common language about sustainability in tourism.

-The Criteria are arranged in four pillars: (A) Sustainable management; (B) Socioeconomic impacts; (C) Cultural impacts; and (D) Environmental impacts (including consumption of resources, reducing pollution, and conserving biodiversity and landscapes).
-Since tourism destinations each have their own culture, environment, customs, and laws, the Criteria are designed to be adapted to local conditions and supplemented by additional criteria for the specific location and activity.
+The Standards are arranged in four pillars: (A) Sustainable management; (B) Socioeconomic impacts; (C) Cultural impacts; and (D) Environmental impacts (including consumption of resources, reducing pollution, and conserving biodiversity and landscapes).
+Since tourism destinations each have their own culture, environment, customs, and laws, the Standards are designed to be adapted to local conditions and supplemented by additional criteria for the specific location and activity.

 The GSTC® is an independent and neutral organization, legally registered in the USA as a 501(c)3 non-profit organization that represents a diverse and global membership, including national and provincial governments, leading travel companies, hotels, tour operators, NGO’s, individuals and communities – all striving to achieve best practices in sustainable tourism.
 The GSTC is an ISEAL Community Member, a global membership organization for ambitious, collaborative, and transparent sustainability systems.